Enchanted Princess: Design

-Onboard, the ship includes many of the same modifications in accommodations and offerings first introduced on her sister ship, Sky Princess.
+On board, the ship includes many of the same modifications in accommodations and offerings first introduced on her sister ship, Sky Princess.
 Among the shared features include a new suite accommodation category, but she also includes new restaurants and revised interior décor in select venues.

 Construction

 Carnival Corporation first entered into a strategic agreement with Fincantieri in March 2015 for five cruise ships scheduled for delivery between 2019 and 2022.
 From this agreement, the contract for a then-unnamed, fifth Royal-class vessel was finalized for Princess on 2 April 2016.
 Initial reports stated that she would measure approximately 145,000 GT and have a capacity of 3,660 passengers.
 On 20 August 2018, Princess announced that its fifth Royal-class ship would be named Enchanted Princess.

 On 14 February 2019, the keel was laid at the shipyard in Monfalcone.
 She was then floated out on 6 August 2019 with a dedication performed by Fincantieri employee Marinella Cossu before Princess Cruises celebrated a separate ceremony on 17 September 2019, with Filipino Princess crew recruiter and trainer Doris Magsaysay Ho performing the honors.

 In April 2020, Princess announced that Fincantieri had temporarily closed its shipyards for six weeks amid the national outbreak of the COVID-19 pandemic in Italy, which resulted in delays affecting the ship's construction and delivery timeline.
 After construction resumed, she began her sea trials on 13 June 2020, sailing from Monfalcone to Palermo.
 She remained in Palermo until 26 June before returning to Monfalcone on 29 June.
 On 8 July 2020, she successfully completed her sea trials.
 Enchanted Princess was originally scheduled to debut on 15 June 2020 but delays caused the ship to be delivered three months later on 30 September 2020 in Monfalcone.
 Upon her delivery, she also became the 100th passenger vessel constructed by Fincantieri.

 In November 2021, Princess named three women from The Explorers Club as the godmothers to christen the vessel: Lynn Danaher, Vicki Ferrini, and Jenifer Austin.
 Princess released a taped production that was streamed on 13 December 2021, during which the three godmothers named Enchanted Princess.